apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 One idea for data filtering might come to mind that's something along the lines of "For every piece of text, calculate its distance in embedding space from every other piece of text, and delete the ones that are too close."

 This is a great idea!
 It doesn't work though.
 It's an `O(n^2)` algorithm, and `n` is many terabytes.
 So, ya know, good luck with that.
-There do, however, exist approximate solutions to this problem, and these approximate solutions, though also very compute intensive, do see use.
+There do, however, exist approximate solutions to this problem.
+These approximate solutions, though also very compute intensive, do see use.

 Similarly, consider sorting.
 It's `O(n * log n)`.
 You can do it.
 It just takes a long time, and it requires a lot of copying.
 You're also going to have to figure out how to orchestrate it across a bunch of machines.
 Kind of a pain.
 If you need to, you can do it.
 But you probably don't need to, so in general try not to bother.
 Just store it in whatever order.

-You're probably going to have to shuffle though.
+When it's time to do a run you're probably going to have to shuffle though.
 An efficient way to do this is to shuffle the indices.
 This scales pretty well, onto a point.
 The potentially more scalable way to do this is that there are PRNGs that can be seeded such that they hit every number within their range exactly once before repeating.
 You can skip the indices that aren't in your dataset and derive a new ordering from this.

 Many algorithms need to be creatively rethought.
 Especially once you get to the point where you can no longer even fit all the data indices in memory.
 You have to stream the indices from disk as well.
 Given this limitation, you're probably not going to be able to do anything too complicated.
 So, keep whatever you're doing extremely simple.